 About data provision

-In the course of operation, the application uses data that requires the permission of the Kaspersky Web Traffic Security administrator to transmit or process.
+In the course of operation, the application uses data that requires the permission of the Kaspersky Web Traffic Security administrator to be transmitted or processed.

 You can view the list of data and the terms on which it is used as well as give consent to data processing in the following agreements between your organization and Kaspersky: